Contributing

 Index assignment (“NumPy style”)

-In NumPy, PyTorch and MXNet, you can combined indexing and assignment in a convenient way, e.g. if you have a tensor t, you can update its values for given indices using the expression t[indices] = values.
+In NumPy and PyTorch, you can combined indexing and assignment in a convenient way, e.g. if you have a tensor t, you can update its values for given indices using the expression t[indices] = values.

 Unfortunately, this is not supported by TensorFlow or JAX.
 As a result, if you want to do this, you should use tensorly.index_update and tensorly.index.
 For instance, the previous statement becomes, in TensorLy: t = tensorly.index_update(t, tensorly.index[indices], values).